AVMf/avm-bibliography/README.md

 papers in your own LaTeX document.

-If you have used the AVM or the AVMf in your research, and you have papers that you would like included in the bibliography please email Phil McMinn (p.mcminn@sheffield.ac.uk) with the details, and we will add your paper(s) to the repository.
-Also, if you find any papers you know of using the AVM, please let me know also!
+If you have used the AVM or the AVMf in your research, and you have papers that you would like to be included in the bibliography please email Phil McMinn (p.mcminn@sheffield.ac.uk) with the details, and we will add your paper(s) to the repository.
+Alternatively, you can raise an issue in this repository with a request to add a paper.
+Or you can fork this repository, add your new paper(s), and then create a pull request.
+Finally, if you find any papers you know of using the AVM, then please follow one of the aforementioned strategies to let us know.

 ## Installation Instructions